danReynolds/Psych306/lec05.md

 P-ganglion cells have more sustained firing.

 **M Ganglion Cells** = Get info from diffuse bipolar cells, which gets info from multiple rods and sends it to these M ganglion cells.
 Have good temporal resolution, but poor spatial resolution.
-One diffuse bipolar cells gets data from many rods, and sends that to the M ganglion cell, don't which rod you get the data from down the line, so poor for spatial, detailed vision.
+One diffuse bipolar cells gets data from many rods, and sends that to the M ganglion cell, don't know which rod you get the data from down the line, so poor for spatial, detailed vision.

 Have more bursty firing, allowing for temporal resolution, can tell excitement apart better than the constant firing of P.